RedisAI/VectorSimilarity/README.md

 2. gcc >= 10
 3. cmake version >= 3.10

-To build the main library, unit tests and python byndings in one command run
+To build the main library, unit tests and python bindings in one command run
 ```
 make
 ```